Made-to-Measure is a pretty loose term in the fashion industry, and refers generally to a garment made according to your

 The advantage is of course a far superior fit to anything you could get off the peg.
 Although I have some disdain for this tailoring method (mainly because it’s sold for what it’s not, look out for the tern ‘Demi-bespoke’) it’s a great way to get clothes that fit you well for a reasonable price.
 And is also a great way to ‘get into’ having bespoke clothes tailored.

-The disadvantage is that, because we’re starting from a standard pattern, there are some things that are set in stone before cutting begins.
-This means that some things (usually length and girth) will be better than you ever knew they could.
-But other things, like crotch depth, armhole drop and shoulder rest are not going to accommodate your unique physique.
-The method also limits the amount of creativity and ingenuity one can bring to a garment, by laying the foundation (as it were) which structures much of what happens later on in the tailoring process.
+The disadvantage is that, because we’re dealing with rigid or semi-rigid formulas, certain things will work great (like your unique hight and girth).
+But the depths of your crotch, armhole drop and shoulder rest are not going to accommodate your unique physique.
+The method also limits the amount of creativity and ingenuity one can bring to a garment, by laying a solid foundation which predetermines much of what happens later on in the tailoring process.